Policies, regulations and reports

 To help industry improve its compliance practices we set clear expectations about acceptable standards of environmental performance.

-The Department of Environment and Heritage Protection (the department) can issue fines called penalty infringement notices (PINs) for a wide range of offences relating to environmental and heritage matters.
+The Department of Environment and Science (the department) can issue fines called penalty infringement notices (PINs) for a wide range of offences relating to environmental and heritage matters.

 Environment guidelines help administering agencies implement the Environmental Protection Act 1994, its associated regulations and environmental protection policies.